heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 The OCI specification defines the following terms (among others):

-- Image: a read-only template with instructions for creating a container
+- Image: a read-only template with instructions for creating a container.
-- Container: a runnable instance of an image
+- Container: a running instance of an image.
-- Registry: a service that stores images
+- Registry: a service that stores images.

-A container image is a package that contains everything needed to run an application.
+A container image is an executable package that contains everything needed to run an application.
 It contains the application and all its dependencies.
 It also contains metadata about the image, such as the author, the version, the description, etc.

 A container image is immutable.
 It cannot be modified.
 If you want to modify a